-There are medical facilities in all cities where we are traveling, so medical care will always be within 15-30 minutes.
+There are medical facilities in all cities where you will be traveling, so medical care will always be within 15-30 minutes.
 Larger cities like Antigua have larger facilities with more specialties.
 Our local partners are knowledgeable about quality English-speaking doctors or hospitals in all cities you visit.